Aurelius77/Devlinks/README.md

 # Devlinks
-Link sharing app for developers
+Devlinks, my linksharing and creation site for developers